 Core platform providers, such as Oracle, SAP SuccessFactors, Workday and others, have developed built-in analytics that inform a company about what people are doing, how happy they are and how well they are taking care of themselves.
 These can provide an integrated view of employee wellness and give workers insights and advice on ways to better care for themselves.

 Knowing that a healthy workforce can result in increased productivity and less days lost due to illness, many companies also are offering memberships to fitness centers as a component of their compensation packages and offering on-site exercise classes and nutrition programs that promote a healthy lifestyle.
 They are transforming the traditional, sterile cafeteria setting to more resemble a casual dining restaurant or bistro, and food selections are being expanded to include organic and vegan meal choices.
 Others are providing clinics and pharmacies on their campuses, allowing employees to conveniently schedule regular health evaluations, monitor medical conditions and fill prescriptions without having to take time away from work.
+These programs promoting health and wellness in the workplace have had very positive results.

 The “human” in human resources management drives hiring practices, training programs and retention efforts.
 No longer is analytics about finding interesting bits of information and sharing an overview with a company’s leadership.
 It’s now being used to understand every part of business operations, with analytics embedded into real-time applications to measure employees’ work and results.
 Understanding how individuals are prone to act, react and respond to situations and events, and how they’ll interact with fellow employees and management are now being assessed using myriad analytical tools.

-HR managers are employing predictive analytics, using culture surveys to identify candidates and evaluate whether that person will be the right fit for their company’s organizational structure.
+HR managers are using predictive HR analytics, using culture surveys to identify candidates and evaluate whether that person will be the right fit for their company’s organizational structure.
 Once an individual has been hired, analytics can be used to measure employee satisfaction, engagement levels within teams and the potential for advancement.

 Analytics are also being used to evaluate corporate cultures, executive leadership performance and employee capabilities and capacities.
 Applications that analyze workforce wellness, engagement and sentiment feed into data that tracks company or departmental goals and objectives to improve the work environment.
 Even staff turnover is analyzed to determine what steps can be taken to improve retention.